 The first recorded arrival of Africans in the Virginia colony was in 1619, when a Dutch warship brought 20 blacks captured from a Spanish slave ship, including three women, Jamestown.
 Though not much is known about them, many of these early African arrivals had already been assimilated into European cultures.
 Some had Spanish or Portuguese names and spoke those languages.
 They came as agricultural laborers, but some of them may have been servants and easily fit into the system of indentured labor that was devised for poor Europeans.

 During the 17th century, English workers came to Virginia in the thousands to work for at least six years as servants and laborers in return for passage to the New World.
 Black slaves and white indentured laborers worked along side each other on Virginia’s farms and tobacco plantations during the first 30 years of the colony’s history.
 African slaves and indentured Europeans were even known to marry and have children.
 More than a few slaves earned their freedom, acquired land or worked as skilled laborers for themselves.
-Indeed, the line between slavery and freedom was not always clearly defined in the early years.
+Indeed, the line between slaveryan extreme form of human oppression whereby an individual may "own" another person and the...
+More and freedom was not always clearly defined in the early years.
 For the first 60 or 70 years after Jamestown was settled, the English used the terms “servant” and “slave” interchangeably.
 But by the 1660s, black captives were typically treated as slaves.
 They were assigned different work than whites and were no longer listed in ledger books or population counts with surnames, unlike white indentured servants.
 More importantly, a number of slave codes, or laws aimed at defining in detail the lives of enslaved persons, were enacted.